BorisTheBrave/DeBroglie/docs/articles/index.md

 Usage
 ---------------

-To use DeBroglie, you start with a simple image or tilemap you want to generalize.
+To use DeBroglie, select one of the [models](features.md#models) that controls the generation process.

-Then, select one of the [models](features.md#models) that controls the generation process.
+You then give the model a sample array want to generalize.
+Or you can [specify a model directly](adjacency.md).

 There's lot of [features](features.md) that can be applied at this point.

 The last detail needed is the size of the output image desired.